Haivision/srt/docs/handshake.md

 `URQ_AGREEMENT` message is sent always only once or per every final Conclusion message.

-Note that each of these packets may be missing, of which the sending party is never aware, so here this problem is resolved this way:
+Note that each of these packets may be missing, about what the sending party is never aware, so here this problem is resolved this way:

 1. When the Responder missed the Conclusion+HSREQ message, it simply continues sending empty Conclusion.
 Only upon reception of Conclusion+HSREQ does it respond